Frequently Asked Questions

 It is best if 2 people do this so you have someone to hold the other end of the tape and don't forget to take as many measurements as you can before typing in the smallest taken for opening width and the floor to ceiling height.
 You can directly type in the dimensions in mm and we recommend reviewing our measurement guide before you do this.
 There are 10mm in 1cm - to convert cm to mm add 0 to the end (233cm = 2330mm).

 Do you require casing?

 We recommend casing as it looks great, makes fitting easier and avoids the need to close the sliding doors directly onto a wall.
 If walls are not plumb or floors and ceilings are not level, including casing will help correct this.
 It is also critical to order casing if you are having a floor finish being fitted after the sliding wardrobes have been installed or if fitting directly on to carpet.
 The casing is made up boards which are 87mm deep, 18mm thick and 2800mm long (ready to trim down to length on site), in a colour of your choice and sit within the opening dimensions provided.
 On any side where there is an end panel provided, no casing will be needed or supplied.

 How does your room appear?

 This is an optional step where you can change the colour of the walls and floor in the room above to match as closely as you can to your own room.
 This will help you get a real feel for how the sliding doors you design will actually look in your room.
 These colours do not form part of your order!

 We will automatically select the optimum number of doors for your order, however you can choose to have less (larger width) or more (smaller width) doors to suit your taste, design and any access restrictions such as drawers.

-How should your framework and casing appear?
+How should your framework & track appear?